 An idea remains an idea until and unless it is not transformed into something that has value.
 Once the idea is converted into a human creation, i.e. product, design, or any artistic work, it becomes intellectual property.
 Intellectual property is classified as industrial property, which covers trademarks, industrial designs, inventions (patents) and copyright which covers artistic and literary work.

 Most of the startup founders and existing businesspersons, utter confusion in trademark and patent, as in for what they are used and how they protect something of value.
-While the trademark is a mark, which can be a word, phrase, an image or anything else used to recognise the source of goods or service.
-The patent is a right granted to the inventor of something to manufacture, use or sell the invention.
 Take a look at the given article to understand the differences between trademark and patent.

 Content: Trademark Vs Patent